pjf/pjf.github.io/tech/_posts/2014-01-21-a-new-website-a-new-philosophy.md

 ---
 title: "A new website, a new philosophy"
 tags: open-source pjf.id.au gratitude ethics jekyll github octopress html5up
+description: "I'm very glad to say I've resurrected over ten years worth of writing from my old website.
+However what I'm really excited about is the technology and philosophy of how the new site is constructed."
 ---

 A few years ago, the server on which I hosted my personal website suffered a